Lower bounds for mask polynomials with many cyclotomic divisors: An example with 4 prime factors

 We now present two different methods of verification that $A$ has the cyclotomic divisors claimed in parts (i) and (ii) of the theorem.
-Each method provides a different insight as to whether a similar construction could also furnish an example to the Coven-Meyerowitz conjecture; we discuss this in more detail after the proof of the theorem is completed.
+Each method provides a different insight as to whether a similar construction could also furnish a counterexample to the Coven-Meyerowitz conjecture; we discuss this in more detail after the proof of the theorem is completed.

 {\bf Method 1: Divisor sets.} We note that the set $B$ defined in (\ref{4p-e2}) is a {\em standard tiling complement} in the terminology of \cite{LL1}.
 If we can prove that